arturormk/ods2sql-python/AI_CURATOR_RECIPE.md

 - Use `pyproject.toml` with:
   - `[build-system]` setuptools backend (or uv/poetry if justified by ADR)
   - `[project]` PEP 621 metadata
-  - Dynamic version via module attribute or static version field
+  - Dynamic version via module attribute or static version field (NOTE: for a single-module `py-modules` layout, prefer a static `version` field to avoid brittle dynamic resolution—see Incident Log if one exists)
   - Console script via `[project.scripts] toolname = "package_or_module:main"`
 - Keep runtime deps minimal; dev-only items in `requirements-dev.txt`.